 (b.1992, Prince Albert, Sk.
 Canada)

-In the summer of 2013, Nicole was accepted into an art restoration program offered through the International Institute for Restoration and Preservation Studies in San Gemini, Italy, which is located in the hilly region of Umbria.
-While there she studied traditional painting techniques and restoration theory which inevitably sparked her interests in restoration practices with the intent to apply restoration knowledge to fragile and under-protected Indigenous artefacts and artwork.
+In the summer of 2013, Nicole was accepted into an art restoration program offered through the International Institute for Restoration and Preservation Studies in San Gemini, Italy.
+While there she studied traditional painting techniques and restoration theory, which inevitably sparked her interests in restoration practices with the intent to apply restoration knowledge to fragile and under-protected Indigenous artefacts and artwork.

-Nicole’s artwork is very diverse not only in mediums used but also in subject matter and style.
-Using art as a way to relax and decompress, paired with the freedom university classes gave her to explore, it gave Nicole the opportunity to play with her art.
-She was able to create light hearted imagery within her work.
-In contrast, Nicole has also used her artwork as a vessel to look into her aboriginal heritage, the present day conflicts of aboriginal people and the issues they have faced throughout Canadian and global histories.
+Nicole’s artwork is very diverse in her choice of mediums, subject matter and style, allowing her opportunity to experiment with her art.
+Nicole has also used her artwork as a vessel to look into her aboriginal heritage, the present day conflicts of aboriginal people and the issues being faced throughout Canadian and global histories.
 Much of the dialogue created within her work is meant to create conversations towards reconciliation and cultural revitalisation.

-Nicole Has exhibited in various galleries and group shows as well as had her work published in various media outlets.
-She has experienced an influx of commissions over the past year and now has work sold and displayed across Canada and internationally.
-Nicole is currently living in Saskatoon, Sk. actively perusing her artistic path, encouraging intergenerational knowledge transmission, resilience and cultural reclamation through her work.
+Nicole has exhibited in various galleries and group shows globally as well as had her work published in various media outlets.
+She has experienced an influx of commissions over the past year and now has sold and displayed her artwork across Canada and internationally.
+Nicole is currently living in Melbourne, Australia actively perusing her artistic path, encouraging intergenerational knowledge transmission, resilience and cultural reclamation through her work.